hrittijab/SkillLink/README.md

 - Video uploading options for skills

-- AI integration to give users suggestions for learning new skills based on their current interests.
+-AI integration to give users suggestions for learning new skills based on their current interests.